-- Improve the quality and accessibility of the walking route between Blackfriars Station and Fleet Street and Shoe Lane by raising junctions and crossings to pavement level and installing trees, planting, seating and additional Legible London on Watergate, Kingscote Street, Tudor Street, Dorset Rise and Salisbury Court.
-This improved route would link with a potential new crossing on Fleet Street to connect with Shoe Lane. - Improve the experience of walking and spending time on Tudor Street by widening pavements, raising junctions, crossings and loading bay entrances to pavement level and installing seating, SuDs or in ground planting and trees.
-This would include reviewing the need for or change to the City of London Police check point to support improvements for people walking and cycling. - Improve accessibility and give more priority to people walking by raising the carriageway on Temples Lane, Lombard Lane and Pleydell Court and Bride Lane. - Upgrade the paving and raise crossings, junctions and loading bay entrances on Bouverie Street. - On Bridewell Place explore the opportunities to create a small public space that includes seating, planting and trees. - Install seating, SuD's or in ground planting and trees on Temple Avenue, Tallis Street, Carmelite Street, John Carpenter Street, and refresh the planting and seating in St Brides Churchyard. - Provide additional cycle parking and dockless cycle and e-scooter hire bays, including on Tudor Street, Temple Avenue, John Carpenter Street, Carmelite Street, Tallis Street and Dorset Rise.
+- Improve the quality and accessibility of the walking route between Blackfriars Station and Fleet Street and Shoe Lane by raising junctions and crossings to pavement level and installing trees, planting seating and additional Legible London on Watergate, Kingscote Street, Tudor Street, Dorset Rise and Salisbury Court improvements.
+This improved route would link with a potential new crossing on Fleet Street to connect with Shoe Lane. - Improve the experience of walking and spending time on Tudor Street by widening pavements, raising junctions, crossings and loading bay entrances to pavement level and installing seating, SUDs, new planting and trees.
+This would include reviewing the need for or change to the City of London Police check point to support improvements for people walking and cycling.

-- Retain and improve existing cycle contraflows on Bouverie and Whitecross Street and introduce a cycle contraflow on Dorset Rise and Salisbury Court. - Review the amount and location of payment, disabled and motorcycle parking to ensure appropriate provision and the potential for changes to support the provision of more space for people walking and public realm improvements.
+- Improve accessibility and give more priority to people walking by raising the carriageway on Temples Lane, Lombard Lane and Pleydell Court and Bride Lane. - Upgrade the paving and raise crossings, junctions and loading bay entrances on Bouverie Street. - On Bridewell Place explore the opportunities to create a small public space that includes seating, planting and trees. - Install seating, SuDs, planting and trees on Temple Avenue, Tallis Street, Carmelite Street, John Carpenter Street, and replant St Brides Churchyard. - Provide additional cycle parking and dockless cycle and e-scooter hire bays, including on Tudor Street, Temple Avenue, John Carpenter Street, Carmelite Street, Tallis Street and Dorset Rise. - Retain and improve existing cycle contraflows on Bouverie and Whitecross Street and introduce cycle contraflow on Dorset Rise and Salisbury Court. - Review the amount and location of payment, disabled and motorcycle parking to ensure appropriate provision and the potential for changes to support the provision of more space for people walking and public realm improvements.